Proving Liability in a New York Premises Liability Lawsuit

 When we enter someone else’s home or business, we have a reasonable expectation that the property will be safe.
 Under New York law, all property owners have a legal duty to maintain their property and keep it reasonably safe for guests and customers.
 When a person becomes injured on someone else’s property due to the property owner’s negligence, he or she can bring a premises liability lawsuit.

-Proving liability in a premises liability lawsuit is essential to succeed in your claim.
+I think it’s essential to prove liability in a premises liability lawsuit to succeed in your claim.
 How do you prove that the property owner acted negligently?
-In New York, you will need to prove that the property owner failed to keep his or her property safe from “foreseeable harm.”
+In New York, you must prove that the property owner failed to keep their property safe from “foreseeable harm.”
 The first type of foreseeable risk involves physical impact.
 The second type is related to the situation itself that caused the accident.
-The plaintiffs will need to show that the defendant fails to see a threat that a reasonable person would know was severe enough to cause substantial injuries.
+The plaintiffs must show that the defendant fails to see a threat that a reasonable person would know was severe enough to cause substantial injuries.

 Foreseeable Risk of Harm

 Suppose a property owner has an accumulation of ice and snow on their driveway.
-They do not clear it away within a reasonable time frame, and this property owner knows that guests frequently walk on the driveway and that neighborhood children often play on the surface.
-In this situation, should someone slip and fall, he or she would likely be able to prove that the accident is a foreseeable risk of harm.
+They need to clear it away within a reasonable time frame, and this property owner knows that guests frequently walk on the driveway and that neighborhood children often play on the surface.
+In this situation, should someone slip and fall, they would likely be able to prove that the accident is a foreseeable risk of harm.

 When Does Comparative Fault Apply?